Many of your questions regarding coronavirus and boating are answered on this page, which we are regularly updating.

-Pump-out cards are still available from our online shop – please order well in advance as they may take longer than usual to be delivered.
-Our offices remain closed for all but operationally essential purposes until further notice.
-Please note that items can be delivered to any address you nominate.
+Pump-out cards are available from our online shop – please order well in advance as they may take longer than usual to be delivered.
+Our offices remain closed for all but operational purposes until further notice.
 If you have difficulty using the online shop or receiving post, please get in touch and we will see how we can help.
 Facilities keys are only available from our offices and we are not able to provide them at the present time.

 The impact of coronavirus on our planned construction and repair works for spring 2020 will have a knock-on effect throughout the rest of the year and over next winter.
 The public consultation on our winter programme began on 1 June and you can find out more here.

 Yes, hire boat companies are operating with appropriate safety measures in place.

 The National Waterways Museums Ellesmere Port and Gloucester Docks reopened on Tuesday 21 July, with a few changes to make sure visitors and the museum team are kept safe.
 The majority of Trust-operated attractions, cafes and retail sites remain closed until further notice.

 Read our latest guidance on coronavirus and angling.